tier4/CalibrationTools/calibrators/docs/tutorials/mapping_based_calibrator.md

 The rosbag includes four pointcloud topics published by different lidar sensors and also includes `tf_static` information.

-Note that in the real world, enviroment, user should start to record a rosbag with all of the lidar topics and tf topics that are needed, which should be similar with the provided bag.
+Note that in the real-world environment, the user should start to record a rosbag with all of the lidar topics and tf topics that are needed, which should be similar to the provided bag.
 Afterward, the user could start to drive the vehicle and do the calibration with the recorded rosbag.

 ## Environment preparation